 Florals are a safe bet for a wedding, no matter what the setting, so look for classic shapes with subtle twists that elevate them beyond tried-and-tested staples.
-Choose a modest dress – look for ruffles or fluted sleeves for next-level ladylike style, adding a modern pair of kitten heels and a woven wicker clutch.
-Finish with another contemporary take on a classic: a bow-topped hair tie.
+Choose a modest dress – look for ruffles or fluted sleeves for next-level ladylike style – adding a modern pair of sandals, a woven basket bag and gold jewelry.

 Boy meets girl

 This is the ultimate masculine-meets-feminine look.
-Reach for an effortlessly simple slip dress – steel gray is a great just-romantic-enough compromise between black and color – and add a neatly tailored blazer for both warmth and sartorial structure.
-Add easy flats and a gold medallion to finish.
+Reach for an effortlessly simple slip dress – look for pale-and-interesting neutrals for a sophisticated nod to the romantic setting – and a neatly tailored blazer for both warmth and sartorial structure.
+Finish with easy mules and a chic hair accessory.

 Turn up the volume

-Play with proportion and oversized shapes with a puff-sleeved blouse and a full skirt covered in blooms.
-Balance out your silhouette by making sure that your wrists and ankles are on show and give yourself a lift with a pair of heels (block, to ensure you don’t sink into the grass).
+Play with proportion and oversized shapes with a puff-sleeved top and a full skirt covered in blooms.
+Balance out your silhouette by making sure your wrists and ankles are on show, and give yourself a lift with a pair of sandals.

-If you want to switch up your dress for a suit without compromising on a statement-making entrance, look for one in colorful checks or tartan.
-Keep the rest of your look fuss-free by adding a black silk camisole and a pair of brogues.
+If you want to switch up your dress for a suit without compromising on a statement-making entrance, look for one in a striking floral print.
+Keep the rest of your look fuss-free by adding an ivory silk camisole and a pair of barely-there sandals.

 Short and sweet

 Midi lengths may get the most summer loving, but a shorter length can be just as elegant, especially when it’s as irresistibly beautiful as this one.
-Soften its precise shape with a dreamy sheer trench and add neutral accessories in blush and dove gray to riff on the quietly pretty theme.
+Ground Stella McCartney’s floaty mini dress with a structured trench coat and add neutral accessories in cream to riff on the quietly pretty theme – Chloé’s ladylike bag and Neous’ elegant slingbacks tick all the boxes.

-Don’t feel like you have to embrace the ultra-feminine; a suit is an easy, effortlessly chic win, especially when it comes to a city wedding.
-Look for playful colors to avoid anything too corporate, and nod to SS18’s trends by opting for shorts rather than a skirt or pants.
+Don’t feel that you have to embrace the ultra-feminine: a suit is an easy, effortlessly chic win, especially when it comes to a city wedding.
+Look for playful colors to avoid anything too corporate, and keep it modern by opting for straight-leg pants, elevated by Stella McCartney’s high-shine heels.

 The classic, reinvented

-Opt for a tried-and-tested skirt-and-top pairing brought up to date with serious fashion flair.
-Look for a colorful, swishy midi-skirt, ideally with a smattering of print and a handkerchief hem, and pair with a timeless blouse made interesting with statement sleeves.
-Instant sophisticated elegance guaranteed.
+Want to bring the tried-and-tested skirt-and-top pairing up to date with some serious fashion flair?
+Look for a colorful, swishy midi skirt, ideally with a smattering of print and a handkerchief hem, and pair with a timeless blouse made interesting with statement sleeves.
+Instant sophisticated elegance, guaranteed.

-You probably wouldn’t wear head-to-toe black, but we see no reason to avoid it altogether.
+You probably wouldn’t wear head-to-toe black to a wedding, but we see no reason to avoid it altogether.
 Dark, brooding florals will set you apart from the swathes of paintbox blooms sure to be on show.
-Top with a gothic headband – infinitely more chic than a fascinator.
+Top with a pretty headband – infinitely chicer than a fascinator – and slip Bottega Veneta’s clutch under your arm.

 Long and lean

-Yes, we’re basically advocating wearing pajamas, because there are few things more elegant than louche silk pants and a wraparound jacket.
-Added bonus: the long pants mean that you can wear your flats guilt-free – all the better for dancing the night away.
+Yes, we’re basically advocating wearing pajamas, because there are few things more elegant than louche silk pants and a casually-slipping-off-your-shoulder top.
+Added bonus: the long pants mean you can wear your flats guilt-free (all the better for partying till dawn) – Valentino’s embellished pair blend comfort and style.

-We’re strong advocates of co-ord dressing; not only does it look great, it seriously reduces the amount of thought you need to put into getting dressed.
-A breezy blouse and pants in pretty florals will do the trick nicely for a beach wedding, and if it’s really relaxed you can layer it over a simple contrasting bikini.
+We’re strong advocates of co-ord dressing.
+Not only does it look great, it seriously reduces the thought needed in getting dressed.
+A breezy blouse and asymmetric skirt in pretty florals will do the trick nicely for a beach wedding, and if the nuptials are really relaxed, you can layer it over a simple contrasting bikini.

-A coastal wedding calls for a look that treads the line between laid-back and sophisticated, so look to colorful ladylike separates.
-Puffed sleeves and ruffles will give you the swishy, carefree air that befits the setting, while wedged espadrilles will give you a bit of a lift and stop you from sinking into any sand.
+A coastal wedding calls for a look that treads the line between laid-back and sophisticated, so turn to elevated ladylike separates.
+Puffed sleeves and ruffles will give you the swishy, carefree air that befits the setting, while wedged espadrilles will give you a bit of lift and stop you from sinking into any sand.

 If you prefer your looks muted rather than in technicolor, go for a smattering of color in the form of print and stick to crisp white accessories.
-This dress hits the sweet spot between beach cover-up and polished chic and will look just elevated enough to work with kitten heels and sculptural earrings.
+This dress hits the sweet spot between beach cover-up and polished chic and will look just elevated enough to work with a small heel and sculptural earrings.

 The people featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown.